-Enjoy the great outdoors this autumn half-term at the Museum, with fantastic family activities taking place from 11am-3pm from Monday 23 – Friday 27 October.
+Enjoy the great outdoors this autumn half term at the Museum, with fantastic Hallowe’en-themed family activities taking place from 11am-3pm from Monday 26 October – Friday 30 October.

-Activities run from 11am – 3pm daily and children must be accompanied by an adult at all times.
-Don’t worry!
-Wet weather won’t stop play as there are plenty of covered areas.
-Children are encouraged to wear fancy dress for their visit – the best costumes receive a sweet treat!
+Activities run from 11am – 3pm and children must be accompanied by an adult at all times.

 Around the Museum

-The Museum’s historic buildings are fascinating places to explore, plus you can learn how food was prepared in the Tudor kitchen and see how flour is milled in the watermill – where you can buy grain and feed the hungry ducks on the mill pond.
+The Museum’s historic buildings are fascinating places to explore, plus you can learn how food was prepared in the Tudor kitchen, see how flour is milled in the watermill, taste a piece of freshly baked bread from our bakehouse or even watch a butter making demonstration in our dairy!
+Why not buy some grain, from either the working mill or Museum shop, and feed the hungry ducks by the mill pond?

-Our waterside café will be open, plus there are indoor and outdoor picnic areas.
+Our waterside café will be open for breakfast, lunch and snacks, plus there are indoor and outdoor picnic areas.
 Dogs on leads are welcome and there is ample free parking.
 Please note that the Museum is a no-smoking site.